Skip to main content Accessibility information

 1. Have a look at the detailed information and entry requirements for each of our distance learning programmes.

-2. If you have any questions, you can contact our distance learning course leader Richard Thain on rthain@marjon.ac.uk.
+2. If you have any questions, you can contact our distance learning course leader Richard Thain at rthain@marjon.ac.uk.

 3. You can apply online and submit your CV and documents for review.
-In some cases, you will be invited to have an informal discussion (phone or video call) with the admissions tutor who will be able to answer any questions or queries that you may have.
+In some cases, you will be invited to have an informal discussion (via phone or video call) with the admissions tutor who will be able to answer any questions or queries that you may have.

-5. You will study part-time for three 12 week blocks, or semesters each year.
+5. You will study part-time in three 12-week blocks, or semesters each year.
 You can study at your own pace (for example, during the evenings or weekends), but we give you a structure to work with.
 This is very important to ensure that you keep on track and you don’t fall behind.

 6. You’ll need to plan to spend an average of 12-15 hours each week on your studies during term-time, but this can be flexible around your home and work commitments.